History of the French in Louisville

-The influence of those of French ancestry on Louisville, Kentucky, USA and the surrounding area, especially New Albany, Indiana, is immense.
-Louisville was even named for a French king, Louis XVI.
-Before Louisville a French outpost existed called La Belle.
+The influence of those of French ancestry on Louisville, Kentucky, United States, and the surrounding area, especially New Albany, Indiana, began in the 18th century.
+The city was named for King Louis XVI.

 18th century

-Louisville was almost completely settled by French immigrants from the Rhine.
-Early French immigrants came in three phases; the first group of about 15,000 settled mostly on the coastal states.
+Early French immigrants came in three phases; the first group of about 15,000 settled mostly in the coastal states.
 The first French settlers of Louisville were second- and third-generation American-born Huguenots.
 The first generation arrived in North America in 1685 after the Edict of Nantes was repealed.
-These were represented by such people as Thomas Bullitt, a surveyor who started Bullitt's Lick, Kentucky's oldest industry.
-The second significant immigration was mainly of culture value during the American Revolution as most of the French that came overseas during this time returned after the war.
+Their descendants were represented by such people as Thomas Bullitt, a surveyor who started Bullitt's Lick, Kentucky's oldest industry.
+The second significant immigration was mainly of cultural value during the American Revolution as most of the French that came from overseas during this time returned after the war.

-The third migration during the French Revolution during 1793 provided a wide variety of people from nobles to clergy.
+The third migration during the French Revolution in 1793 provided a wide variety of people from nobles to clergy.
 Most of the groups that traveled to Kentucky settled in Louisville at the Falls of the Ohio.
 During this time, the French descendants and immigrants utilized Shippingport and Portland for commerce.
 A settler named Aaron Fontaine ran a ferry system called Fontaine Ferry that later became the namesake for Fontaine Ferry Park.
 In 1782, Jean A. Honoré and Bethelemi Tardiveau had a business at Shippingport in which they dealt in flour, furs and land, leading them to meet George Rogers Clark.
 Their business became the first exploit of the New Orleans trade.